nehanaseem/HackerNews-DataAnalysis/README.md

-Hacker News Data Analysis
+Hacker News Data Analysis:
 This repository contains a data analysis project focused on Hacker News, where we explore various metrics such as the number of points, comments, and the time of posting.
 The goal is to gain insights into the activity and engagement of posts on the platform.

-Dataset
+Dataset:
 The dataset used in this analysis is hacker.csv, which includes the following columns:

 id: Unique identifier for each post